railslove/cmxl/README.md

 # Statment parsing:

-statements = Cmxl.parse(File.read('mt940.txt'), :encoding => 'ISO-8859-1') # parses the file and returns an array of statement objects statements.each do |s|
+statements = Cmxl.parse(File.read('mt940.txt'), :encoding => 'ISO-8859-1') # parses the file and returns an array of statement objects.
+Please note: if no encoding is given Cmxl tries to guess the encoding from the content and converts it to UTF-8. statements.each do |s|
   puts s.reference
   puts s.generation_date